Puppies That Chew: Easy Solutions To Stop A Dog From Chewing

 Puppies may be just as much work as human babies – maybe more so because puppies can’t wear diapers, they like to chew and they have very sharp teeth!

-It’s definitely true that, similar to infants and toddlers, puppies explore their world by putting things in their mouths.
-In addition, puppies are teething until they’re about six months old, which usually creates some discomfort.
+It’s true that, similar to infants and toddlers, puppies explore their world by putting things in their mouths.
+Also, puppies are teething until they’re about six months old, which usually creates some discomfort.

 Minimize chewing problems by puppy-proofing your house.
 Put the trash out of reach, inside a cabinet or outside on a porch, or buy containers with locking lids.
 Encourage children to pick up their toys and don’t leave socks, shoes, eyeglasses, briefcases or TV remote controls lying around within your puppy’s reach.